feldi/clj-reindeer/README.md

 Get the best of two worlds together!

-This is just the start.
+This is just the beginning.
 Many interesting things are still missing.
-But watch out, as it will be added!
+But watch out, as more features will be added!

 ## Usage